 Arm Pain after Axillary Lymph Node Dissection

-An axillary lymph node dissection is the surgery done to remove the lymph nodes found under the arm (the axilla).
-The surgeon makes an incision (cut) under the arm and removes most of the lymph nodes from that area.
-During this surgery, there is a chance that a certain nerve will be damaged.
-This nerve is called the intercostobrachial nerve (ICBN).
+During an axillary lymph node dissection, the surgeon makes an incision (cut) under the arm and removes most of the lymph nodes from the area.
+During this procedure, there is a chance that your intercostobrachial nerve (ICBN) may be damaged.
+The ICBN is a nerve that runs from your armpit to the upper, inside part of your arm.

 - Parts of the axilla (armpit).